- Insulin is a hormone that is produced by your body to break down glucose (sugar) from the food you eat, so it can be

 - have not taken enough insulin

 Taking too much insulin or other diabetes medicines can cause your blood sugar level to drop too low.
 This is known as ‘hypoglycaemia’ or a ‘hypo’, and can develop into a serious situation if not addressed.
-If you think you have taken too much insulin, check your blood sugar level as soon as possible, and repeat this frequently.
+If you think you have taken too much insulin, check your blood glucose level as soon as possible, and repeat this frequently.

-If your blood sugar level is low, you will need to address this straight away — see hypoglycaemia for how to do this.
+If your blood glucose level is low, you will need to address this straight away — see hypoglycaemia for how to do this.

-Taking too little insulin can cause your blood sugar level to rise too high.
+Taking too little insulin can cause your blood glucose level to rise too high.
 This is called hyperglycaemia.

 If you have forgotten or missed a dose of insulin, or not taken enough insulin:

 - Do not take the missed dose or extra insulin unless your diabetes nurse or educator or doctor advises you to do so.

 - Drink plenty of sugar-free, non-alcoholic fluids such as water to stay well hydrated.
 Avoid alcohol and drinks containing caffeine, such as cola, tea and coffee because these can dehydrate you.

-- Continue to monitor your blood sugar level regularly.
+- Continue to monitor your blood glucose level regularly.

-- If you find your blood sugar level remains high, you will need to address this – see hyperglycaemia
+- If you find your blood glucose level remains high, you will need to address this — see hyperglycaemia.

 It is a good idea to always keep at least one spare vial of insulin for emergencies, and to take your insulin with you when you go out.